devdeer-kevin/scotty-ui/README.md

 ### Usage

-Scotty UI makes it effortless to fetch and display coffee cuo data.
+Scotty UI makes it effortless to fetch and display coffee cup data.

 ## Contributing